KyuSahm/docker-practice/README.md

 #### Memory Resource 제한
 - 제한 단위는 b(bytes), k(kilo-bytes), m(mega-bytes), g(giga-bytes)로 할당
 - OOM Killer
-  - Linux는 Physical Memory가 부족해지만, OOM Killer을 통해서 Process를 Kill하기 시작함
+  - Linux는 Physical Memory가 부족해지면, OOM Killer을 통해서 Process를 Kill하기 시작함
 - ``--memory-swap`` details from ``docs.docker.com`` : ``--memory-swap`` is a modifier flag that only has meaning if ``--memory`` is also set.
 Using swap allows the container to write excess memory requirements to disk when the container has exhausted all the RAM that is available to it.
 There is a performance penalty for applications that swap memory to disk often.
 If ``--memory-swap`` is set to a positive integer, then both ``--memory`` and ``--memory-swap`` must be set. ``--memory-swap`` represents the total amount of memory and swap that can be used, and ``--memory`` controls the amount used by non-swap memory.
 So if ``--memory="300m" and --memory-swap="1g"``, the container can use 300m of memory and 700m (1g - 300m) swap.

 | 옵션          | Description                                 |